BRUSH 29

 Product FAQ+−

-how does this compare to an angled liner brush?
+how does it compare to an angled liner brush?